Gaza (gastropod): Description

 The animal was of a whitish color without any spots or markings, and with very large black eyes set on a good-sized peduncle closely adjacent to and behind the tentacles.
 There is a single narrow gill in the usual position.
 The tentacles are long, large, and rather slender.
 The foot is short, broad, and bluntly rounded in front, behind almost truncate.
 In fact the contracted specimen looked almost as if there was a broad posterior indentation in the middle line.
 The muzzle is long, narrow, subcylindrical above and transversely expanded at its distal end, which is semi-lunar with a densely papillose surface and fringed edges.
 This expansion is nearly three times as wide as the stem of the muzzle.
 The epipodium (the lateral grooves between foot and mantle) has a large lobe behind the eye peduncle but is not connected with it.
 Behind the lobe is one long process and then a shorter one.
 The frill behind is merely puckered, but from under the borders of the operculum on each side protrude three good-sized processes.
 Behind the opercular lobe the epipodium terminates in a prominent point, concave and papillose on its upper surface.
 There are no frontal lobes between the tentacula.
 The epipodial point extends some distance behind the posterior end of the foot.
 The jaw is like that of Calliostoma in shape.
 It is composed of brown four-sided translucent prismatic rodlets which give under the microscope a reticular marking of diamond-shaped spots to the surface of the jaw.
 The two sides are not united in the middle line.
 The radula closely resembles that of Lunella versicolor Gmelin as figured by Troschel (Geb. der Schnecken, ii, pi.
 20, fig. 7), except that the bases of the rhachidian and lateral teeth are subcircular, and on a few of the scythe-shaped cusps of the numerous uncini (= the small teeth-like or hook-like structures on the radula) are a few denticles.
 There are five lateral teeth, and between twenty and thirty uncini.
-(Dall).